Understanding the new EU Nature Restoration Law

 The UK chemical industry is hugely valuable to UK economy

 The UK chemical and pharmaceutical industry is the second largest in the UK, with only the food, beverages and tobacco processing sector above them , making the industry an integral part of UK manufacturing.
-In fact, the chemical and pharmaceutical industry adds “£18 billion of value to the UK economy every year, from a total annual turnover of £50 billion” .
+In fact, the chemical and pharmaceutical industry adds “more than £18 billion of value to the UK economy every year from total annual turnover of almost £56 billion” .
+More than 30% of everything manufactured in the UK is exported to other countries .

 The chemical industry is prevalent in the North